ibm-cloud-docs/vmwaresolutions/shared/shared_ordering.md

 6. On the **Summary** pane, verify the configuration and estimated price before you place the order.
 7. Click **Create**.

-## Results after you order VMware Shared Solution
+## Results after you order VMware Solutions Shared
 {: #shared_ordering-results}

 * The deployment of the resources starts automatically and you receive confirmation that the order is being processed.
 You can check the deployment status, including any issues that might require your attention, by viewing the **Virtual Data Center Status**.
-* When the resources are successfully deployed, the components that are described in [Technical specifications for VMware Solutions Shared](/docs/vmwaresolutions?topic=vmwaresolutions-shared_overview#shared_overview-specs) are installed on your VMware virtual platform.
+* When the resources are successfully deployed, the components that are described in [Technical specifications for VMware Solutions Shared](/docs/vmwaresolutions?topic=vmwaresolutions-shared_overview#shared_overview-specs) are installed on your VMware® virtual platform.
 * When the resources are ready to use, the status is changed to **Ready to use**.

 ## What to do next